 - Bachelor’s Degree in Dance and Arts Education, William Smith College

 - Gender Performativity

-Her quirky choreography includes "Foot in the Door" an evening length multi-media community dance project at the 2015 Rochester Fringe Festival exploring the working body in late-capitalism, a series of community dance projects such as “my(inter)face” performed at Triskelion Arts and Webster Hall, and a solo series “Portraits of Women Doing their Best.”
+Her quirky choreography includes "Foot in the Door" an evening length multi-media community dance project featured at the 2015 Rochester Fringe Festival that explored the working body in late-capitalism, and a series of community dance projects such as “my(inter)face” performed at Triskelion Arts and Webster Hall, and a solo series titled “Portraits of Women Doing their Best.”

 Wahl holds a master’s degree in fine arts in dance from State University of New York at Brockport, a master’s degree in liberal studies from State University of New York Empire State College, and a bachelor’s degree in dance and arts education from William Smith College.
 She is a Certified Laban/Bartenieff Movement Analyst (CLMA) through Integrated Movements Studies, a Registered Somatic Movement Educator (RSME) through the International Somatic Movement Educators and Therapists Association and a personal trainer certified (CPT) by the National Academy of Sports Medicine.